fangq/mcx/README.txt

  run 10 concurrent time gates (-g).

 Currently, MCX supports a modified version of the input file format used for tMCimg.
-(The difference is that MCX allows comments) A typical MCX input file looks like this:
+(The difference is that MCX allows for comments) A typical MCX input file looks like this:

 1000000              # total photon (not used), use -m to specify photon moves